CalebJamesStevens/hatchway-backend-assessment/README.md

 The server itself is implemented in NodeJS using Express.

-## Integration with the Klarna on Demand API
+## Integration with the Hatchway API

 This backend interacts directly with Hatchway's Blog Post API, specifically for the purpose of find posts posts by specified tags.